shouldsee/pype/README.md

 - typical project workflow
     - init apt deps
     - init project.sites-package
-    - run some tests, build some binaries
+    - workload: run some tests, build some binaries
     - start some servers
+    - watch for signal that triggers workload and sends back stats.

 ## Installation: